 Great British Bake Off Illustrator Tom Hovey Reveals His Scrumptious Success Story

 Ah, the Great British Bake Off.
-A BBC cookery show featuring cake, loveable presenters, expert judges and an overload of puns, it's become a hugely-watched national gem, and is soon to crown its fourth ever Bake Off Champion.
+A cookery show featuring cake, loveable presenters, expert judges and an overload of puns, it's become a hugely-watched national gem, and is soon to crown its fourth ever Bake Off Champion.

 But you know us here at Cass Art.
 It's often more about the art than it is about the cake.
 (Sometimes.
 There's never a shortage of cake here either.)
 Bristol-based food illustrator Tom Hovey is the artist behind the gorgeously depicted cakes that formulate before your eyes every episode, and we wanted to get to know him.
 Ahead of the Great British Bake Off return to our screens this week he tells us more about his illustrations, gives us the low down on his favourite drawing materials, and of course confesses his favourite sweet treat.